 - Books: Pack most of them away.
 Select just a handful of medium-size, high-quality books to keep on display, preferably hardback.
 For a more neutral look, make paper book covers, or flip your books around with the spine to the back and the page edges facing out.
 Add some bookends, and stack several horizontally to complement your decor.

 - Frames: These add variety with artwork or family photos, and can easily sit on a stack of books or lean against the back wall.
-Layer frames of a different size and color next to each other, and experiment with the angles.
+Layer frames of different sizes and colors next to each other, and experiment with the angles.

 - Knick Knacks: Bookshelves are the perfect place to display that souvenir wood carving, set of shiny orbs, metal basket, statue head, lantern, candles, and glass jars.
 Get creative with what you have, or pick up some inexpensive and neutral pieces from Home Goods or T.J.
 Maxx.
 You could choose a light and neutral theme, or use a variety or textures and materials for more contrast.